subhashree-r/HOI_annotation_tool/README.md

 ### Multi Person Videos
 1. The frame with persons(red), objects(blue) will be displayed.
 2. Press then number for person `1,2,3` and the object instance that belongs to the person `1,2,3`.
 3. Press `b` if you have to go back in frame.

+### General Instructions
+1. After every video `Next` image comes.
+You can press `Enter` or `y` if you want to continue annotating next video.
+If you press any other key, it will exit the code.
+You can annotate later.